Mat203/Client_Server_Assignment/README.md

 handleClient: This function runs in a separate thread for each client.
 It receives commands from the client and calls the appropriate function to process the command.

-sendFile: **6+bytes, "send <filename>\n** This function is called when the client wants to send a file to the server.
+sendFile: **6+bytes, "send "<filename>"\n** This function is called when the client wants to send a file to the server.
 It reads the file in chunks and sends each chunk to the server.

-receiveFile: **8+ bytes, "receive <filename>\n**This function is called when the server needs to receive a file from the client.
+receiveFile: **8+ bytes, "receive "<filename>"\n**This function is called when the server needs to receive a file from the client.
 It receives the file in chunks and writes each chunk to a file in the user’s directory.

 listFilesInDirectory: **5 bytes, "list\n"** This function is called when the client requests a list of files in its directory.
 The server reads the directory contents and sends the file names to the client.

-deleteFile: **8+ bytes, "delete <filename>\n"** This function is called when the client requests to delete a file in its directory.
+deleteFile: **8+ bytes, "delete "<filename>"\n"** This function is called when the client requests to delete a file in its directory.
 The server deletes the file and sends a confirmation to the client.

-getFileInfo: **6+ bytes, "info <filename>\n"** This function is called when the client requests information about a file in its directory.
+getFileInfo: **6+ bytes, "info "<filename>"\n"** This function is called when the client requests information about a file in its directory.
 The server retrieves the file information and sends it to the client.